soulspace-org/domain-driven-design-model/docs/ddd/c-open-host-service.md

 #Open Host Service (Concept)
 ## Description
+An open protocol that gives access to your subsystem as a set of services.
 ## Documentation
 Typically for each bounded context, you will define a translation layer for each component with which you have to integrate that is outside the context.